callumcurtis/firehose/docs/research.md

 My approach will be to focus on Netflix's data architecture.
 They have world-class engineering and have grown over enough time to have gained plenty of lessons and learnings.
-I'll study up on their decisions, wins, and mistakes, select some interesting interesting technologies to use and challenging problems to solve, and get to work.
+I'll study up on their decisions, wins, and mistakes, select some interesting technologies to use and challenging problems to solve, and get to work.
+I may still look into other companies' data stacks, but only at a high level.

 ## Resources